 Diversification should also be implemented within asset classes.
 Thus, for example, one should not just buy the stocks of BMW, but also those of companies in other sectors or even countries.
 The unavoidable fluctuations of value and foreign currency exchange rates of individual securities offset each other to a certain extent so that the average return earned over the years is better in most cases than that obtained by focusing on just a few individual stocks.

 That seems to be an impossible undertaking for those who keep saving small amounts.
 But this can be achieved through the investment funds mentioned above.
-The investor participates in such a fund with small amounts and the fund’s manager invests the amounts collected in the various investment objects prescribed by the fund’s program.
+This is how it works: The investor participates in such a fund with small amounts and the fund’s manager invests the amounts collected in the various investment objects prescribed by the fund’s program.
 The fund tends to develop slowly because extreme profits and losses are levelled out in the fund.
 However, funds’ managers claim that their know-how enables them to make the “right” investments and thus generate above-average increases in value − and they also understand how to have this know-how paid for well.